duncanskertchly/BlendTransforms/README.md

     git clone https://github.com/duncanskertchly/blendtransforms.git

-If you're not interested in the code and just want to use the plug-in it might be easier to use the little green download button on the main project page to download the everything as a zip file.
+If you're not interested in the code and just want to use the plug-in it might be easier to use the little green download button on the main project page to download it all as a zip file.

 #Binary Installation